beattie/stm32f103-libopencm3-eclipse/README.md

 # stm32f103-libopencm3-eclipse
-Resurecting and old project that was not working, updated and tested with Eclipse 2022-12.
+Resurecting and old project that was not working.
+Projects target bluepill boards.
+Updated and tested with Eclipse 2022-12.

-A bare bones libopencm3 eclipse project for the bluepill stm32f103c8 from maple mini source.
-Should work for any stm32f103
+A bare bones libopencm3 eclipse projects for the bluepill stm32f103c8 from maple mini sources.
+Should work for any stm32f103 with some modification.

 Install libopencm3 in /opt: